-If your deployment uses external databases (for example, AWS RDS) then you must back up your data according to the instructions provided by your database provider.
+If your deployment uses external databases, such as Amazon Web Services (AWS) RDS, you must back up your data according to the instructions provided by your database vendor.

 If your PCF deployment originated from 1.5.x or earlier, follow the backup/restore instructions for PostgreSQL databases and for the MySQL server.

 If your PCF deployment originated from 1.6.0 or later, follow the backup/restore instructions for the MySQL server, but not those for PostgreSQL databases.

 If you do not know the original version of your PCF deployment, perform the following to determine what databases your deployment uses: